Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 But what you might miss is the option to present your products to your customers in different ways.

 For a start, you are quite limited in terms of how many product images you can add.
-The free plan only lets you show one image of a product; and the paid plans only let you add five.
-For context, Wix lets you add 15 and Shopify up to 250.
+The free plan only lets you show one image of a product; and the paid-for ‘Platinum’ and ‘Diamond’ plans only let you add 5 and 25 images respectively.
+For context, Squarespace lets you add 100 and Shopify up to 250.

 Additionally, not all Big Cartel themes feature a product zoom option (and on the themes where it is available, the feature is pretty basic).
 And you don’t get the option to upload 3D models of your products, either.